blukatdevelopment/UnchainedWorldsOld/core_edition/character_creation/classes/gunsmith.md

 # Gunsmith
 Maybe you dispatch your enemies from a secure vantage point, draw at high noon, or bring down buildings.
 You're a master of steel, lead,  and gunpowder.
 A cold, calculating killer who calls thunder down on those unlucky enough to face the business end of your arsenal, you represent the tip of the spear in military innovation.

-## Starting hit points
+## Hit points
-You start with 6+CON hit points.
+Roll 3d6 and add your CON modifier three times(minimum 1HP).
+These are your starting hit points.
+Every time you gain a level, you may roll again and keep the total if it is higher.

 ## Stamina Die size
 The gunsmith's stamina die is a d6.